 “Firstly, I need to say that these Cotton On x TOM Organic undies are seriously bloody (sorry) cute!
 I tried three different types of these over a couple of days — the Boyleg (which is the heavy variety) with a tampon on a heavy flow day — I even went for a run, and these were really comfy and had no leakage issues.
 Definitely a visible panty line situation in my tights, but I suppose that’s unavoidable with period undies unless you do a g-string version.
-I also tried the Bikini during the day and the Shorty overnight with no tampon on the last day/night of my period, which is typically a medium/light flow, and I had zero leakage issues at all.
+I also tried the Shorty overnight with no tampon on the last day/night of my period, which is typically a medium/light flow, and I had zero leakage issues at all.
 I felt really confident going to bed with just the undies and no other protection.
 The undies feel comfy and secure without being too tight as well, something I’m really picky about with undies in general.” — Josie

 “I’m actually obsessed with period undies.
 They’ve been an absolute game-changer for me.
 I feel like my periods are shorter because I’m not plugging my body with a wad of cotton.
 They’re also super comfy, easy to wash and cheap enough that I have a pair for every day of my period.
 I also sized up for extra comfort because the girl in the store told me to, and she was bang on!” — Bree